CUBIIT/Ads-Manager/README.md

 ```
 ### Backpress Dialog:
 Backpress dialog ad used when user exit from the app.
 Just call below code **onBackPressed()**.
+> If you want to user review your app on exit then pass true in startDialog() method instead of false as given below

 ```java
 @Override